 However, they are a bit easier to take care of than some other hybrids on this list.
 Sure, they’ll may shed a fair amount (Golden side), but they require less exercise and are more than happy to live indoors.

 Since Yorkies are pretty hypoallergenic, a Goldenshire can be a good choice for those who suffer from the bane that are pet allergies.
+They’ll shed less than a Yorkie but more than a Golden Retriever.

 Parent Breeds: Dalmatian x Golden Retriever